 The most recent accounts of the paranormal ghost haunt seem to be witnessed by Marines stationed at Area 41 Camp Pendleton.

-“I remember when in was in Marine Corps boot camp at MCRD San Diego I got dropped from my training platoon to a Medical Rehab Platoon.
-Well, strange things happened to me here, like things disappearing, unkown locks being placed on people’s things, and more missing stuff.
-From what I have heard, recruits have commited suicide in those squad bays.
+“I remember when I was in Marine Corps boot camp at MCRD San Diego I got dropped from my training platoon to a Medical Rehab Platoon.
+Well, strange things happened to me here, like things disappearing, unknown locks being placed on people’s things, and more missing stuff.
+From what I have heard, recruits have committed suicide in those squad bays.
 I’m surprised there isn’t anything on the internet about that.”

 “I was stationed right across the fence line from you at RTC/NTC San Diego back in 1980.
 We had the same suicide stories.
 Like with anything military, it would be kept private and only those of us that were stationed there would know about it.
 It isn’t like the military is going to admit to it happening.
-However I do remember instances standing midnight to 4:00 am watch not to mention grounds watch, particularly the one’s that included the track and fence line that separated MCRD from RTC/NTC.
-Midnight runners, recruits marching, not to mention phantom artillery fire from the firing range.”
+However, I do remember instances standing midnight to 4:00 am watch not to mention grounds watch, particularly the ones that included the track and fence line that separated MCRD from RTC/NTC.
+Midnight runners, recruits marching, not to mention phantom artillery fire from the firing range were witnessed.”

 “This incident happened to us up in Camp Pendleton, CA. My squadron had left for a week of field training.
 When we returned about 10 marines including me had our lockers tampered with.
-I couldnt even open my combination lock.
+I couldn’t even open my combination lock.
 Investigations went on and nobody knows to this date after a year.
-Not to mention the marine who looses his cell phone after turning his back to just get a shirt.
-The sim card appears on the his bed the next day. ”
+Not to mention the marine who loses his cell phone after turning his back to just get a shirt.
+The sim card appears on his bed the next day. ”